stonepros/stone/doc/rados/operations/pools.rst

 To get the number of object replicas, execute the following::

-	ceph osd dump | grep 'replicated size'
+	stone osd dump | grep 'replicated size'

-Ceph will list the pools, with the ``replicated size`` attribute highlighted.
+Stone will list the pools, with the ``replicated size`` attribute highlighted.
-By default, ceph creates two replicas of an object (a total of three copies, or a size of 3).
+By default, stone creates two replicas of an object (a total of three copies, or a size of 3).